Portable Generators in Grand Rapids

 Before reading these tips, always read the Owner’s Manual and instructions for your generator.
 Carefully follow all instructions and warnings in order to safely start and operate the generator.
 Do NOT cut corners when it comes to safety.
 These tips are merely supplemental and are not intended to substitute reading of the Owner’s Manual.

-Carbon Monoxide and Ventilation: Using a generator indoors CAN KILL YOU IN MINUTES.
+Using a generator indoors CAN KILL YOU IN MINUTES.
 Exhaust contains carbon monoxide, a deadly poison gas you cannot see or smell.
 NEVER run a generator indoors or in partly enclosed areas such as garages.
-ONLY use outdoors and far from windows, doors, vents, crawl spaces and in an area where adequate ventilation is available and will not accumulate deadly exhaust gas.
+ONLY use outdoors and far from windows, doors, vents, crawl spaces, and in an area where adequate ventilation is available and will not accumulate deadly exhaust gas.
 Using a fan or opening doors and windows will not provide sufficient ventilation.
-It is recommended that you install battery operated Carbon Monoxide alarms/detectors indoors according to manufacturer’s instructions / recommendations.
+It is recommended that you install battery operated Carbon Monoxide alarms/detectors indoors according to the manufacturer’s instructions/recommendations.